unicorn-yh/Story-Generation-NLP/README.md

 In order to solve the above problems, Martin et al. [3] proposed the concept of converting stories from natural language to event tuples in 2018 to reduce the sparsity of the story corpus.
 A tuple can be represented as $e = < s, v, o, p, m >$, where $s$ is the subject, $v$ is the verb, $o$ is the object, $p$ is the preposition, and $m$ is the appended noun accompanying the preposition.

-To give an example of an English sentence, "Kevin continuously wipe his dirty table in the classroom" would be represented as the tuple $<Kevin, wipe, table, in, classroom>$, and be followed by a semantic part of speech from WordNet or a semantic class from VerbNet Verb frame classes to replace and generalize these terms in one step, e.g. $< person − 1, clean − 2.4, furniture.
+To give an example of an English sentence, "Kevin continuously wipe his dirty table in the classroom" would be represented as the tuple <Kevin, wipe, table, in, classroom>, and be followed by a semantic part of speech from WordNet or a semantic class from VerbNet Verb frame classes to replace and generalize these terms in one step, e.g. $< person − 1, clean − 2.4, furniture.
 2, area.
 5 >$.

 The above theory reduces the sparsity of the story corpus to a certain extent, and can learn and generate better event sequences than when processing the original text.
 However, the above theory faces the situation that event tuples are difficult to read, so a second neural network is subsequently introduced to convert event tuples back to complete sentences.
 The "eventization" of sentences (i.e., the process of converting them into tuples) is a lossy process, so the task of this neural network is to recover sentence information in a contextual way, which is equivalent to retelling an abstract story in natural language.